misiektoja/instagram_monitor/docs/installation.md

 instagram_monitor --version
 ```

+Each command below that uses square brackets installs the base `instagram_monitor` package plus the named optional dependency.
+Run only the command that matches your needs.
+You do not need to run the plain install command first.

 Firefox session import needs no extra dependency.
-To import sessions from Chrome, Brave or Chromium on macOS or Linux, install the browser extra:
+To import sessions from Chrome, Brave or Chromium on macOS or Linux install the browser extra:

 ```sh
 pip install "instagram_monitor[browser]"
 ```

-The second command installs the base package too.
-You do not need to run both install commands.
+This installs Instagram Monitor and the optional `pycookiecheat` dependency.

 <a id="manual-python-based-installation"></a>
 ### Install the Manual Script